Amended this 2nd day of May 2022

 The seal, an impression whereof is stamped in the margin hereof, shall be the corporate seal of

-The affairs of the Corporation shall be managed by a Executive board of five Managers, (HEREBY KNOWN AS THE BOARD) each of whom at the time of his or her election or within 10 days thereafter and throughout his or her term of office shall be a member of the Corporation.
+The affairs of the Corporation shall be managed by an Executive board of five Managers, (HEREBY KNOWN AS THE BOARD) each of whom at the time of his or her election or within 10 days thereafter and throughout his or her term of office shall be a member of the Corporation.
 The positions of President, Vice President, shall be elected for a term of three years, or until his or her successor shall be duly elected and qualified.
-The position of Marketing Manager is replacing the position of Production Manager and shall be elected for a term of three years, or until his or her successor shall be duly elected and qualified.
+The position of Production Manager shall be elected for a term of three years, or until his or her successor shall be duly elected and qualified.
 The positions of Secretary, and Treasurer shall be elected for a term of two years, or until his or her successor shall be duly elected and qualified.
 The members of the Corporation may, by resolution passed by at least three-quarters of the votes cast at a general meeting of which notice specifying the intention to pass such resolution has been given, remove any Manager before the expiration of his or her term of office, and may, by a majority of the votes cast at that meeting, elect any person in his or her stead for the remainder of his or her term.